Last updated: April 23, 2026

 Campbell's coal and coke operation (1902)

-Campbell built out a proper company town: a commissary, storehouse, office building, a three-story hotel, workers' cottages, a large schoolhouse for the white miners' children, and a smaller school and church for the families of Black miners farther up the mountain.
+Campbell built out a proper company town: a commissary, storehouse, office building, a three-story hotel, workers' cottages, and, under Tennessee's segregation laws, a large schoolhouse for the white miners' children and a smaller school and church for the families of Black miners farther up the mountain.
 At its peak the operation was shipping about 1,000 tons of coal per day.

 Decline (1939–1970)